 not sided with the White House in favor of an 18-month delay, has not

 given up on his proposal for a 12-month extension of current law.
 In a

 newsletter for his constituents published over the Labor Day weekend,

-any type of extension.
-They understand the urgency of the situation
+My proposal for a12-month extension is a reasonable compromise; the House is opposed toany type of extension.
+They understand the urgency of the situationwe face.

 Oberstar and the White House held fast to their positions in July, which ended with lawmakers approving a $7 billion rescue for the nation's cash-strapped highway trust fund that did not include extra transit money secured by several senators.